browserengineering/book/book/accessibility.md

 :::

-To start with, we'll want a key binding that turns the screen-reader on and off.
-While real operating systems typically use more obscure shortcuts, I'll use `Ctrl-A` to turn on the screen-reader:
+To start with, we'll want a key binding that turns the screen reader on and off.
+While real operating systems typically use more obscure shortcuts, I'll use `Ctrl-A` to turn on the screen reader:

 ``` {.python}
 if __name__ == "__main__":